need4swede/wiki-go/data/documents/settings/backup/document.md

 labels this as server setup instead of offering to restore it as a personal “Welcome Back” backup.

-Settings Profile definitions and iPhone, iPad, Apple TV, and Mac assignments sync as one document.
+Settings Profile definitions and device-type assignments sync as one document.
 Ordinary eligible changes update the active target: the regular synchronized setting when no named profile is active, or the named profile definition when one is active.
-The named profile's effective member values are not uploaded as separate regular-setting changes, preventing an iPhone profile from overwriting an Apple TV's configuration.
+The named profile's effective member values are not uploaded as separate regular-setting changes, preventing an assignment for one device type from overwriting another client's configuration.
 A profile's **Replace Device Overrides** choice also syncs.
-Mac is reserved for future macOS support.

 A global automatic assignment is a live managed layer rather than a sync change.
 An unassigned Server Profile stays out of the account until an